Written byAmanda Wong

 On an iPhone/iPad: Go to Settings > General > Software Update, then update your iPhone/iPad if there's any pending update available.

-On a MacBook Air/Pro/iMac: Open the Apple menu > System Preferences > Software Update, then check for update and click Update now if there is an update found.
+On a MacBook Air/Pro/iMac: Open the Apple menu > System Preferences > Software Update, then check for updates and click Update now if there is an update found.
+If you have updated to macOS Ventura, head to the Apple menu > System Settings > General > Software update.

 Fix 3.
 Sign in with the same Apple ID